mwc360/mwc360.github.io/_posts/2026-02-04-Creating-your-first-Spark-Job-Definition.md

 A Spark Job Definition is effectively a way to run a packaged Spark application, Fabric's version of executing a `spark-submit` job.
 You define:

 - what code should run (the **entry point**),
-- which files or resources should be shipped with it,
+- which code files or resources should be shipped with it,
 - and which **command-line arguments** should control its behavior.

 Unlike a notebook, there is no interactive editor or cell output, but this is arguably not a missing feature, it's the whole point... an SJD is not meant for exploration; it is meant to deterministically run a Spark application.